Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 You can also go directly to a project's *Tasks* tab and **assign a task to an external member**.

->[!NOTE] **External members** you can work with are any other Slingshot users.
+>[!NOTE] **External members** you can work with any other Slingshot users.
 They don't need to be part of the same main Organization as you.

 External members, who are added to a project, will receive **notifications** about the project and its state.
 They will also be notified when the project is mentioned (by using the *@ sign* + the project's name).